benwilcock/python-cloudfoundry-demo/README.md

 The `cf services` command just lists the current services in your Cloud Foundry space so you can visually check that `postgresql` was added to it as requested.
 Here you can see the __postgresql__ service has been added but no apps have bound to it yet (as expected, it's new!).

 This time I've made deploying the app simpler by specifying a deployment manifest for Cloud Foundry.
 The `cf push` looks for this file and uses it during deployment.
-If you take a look inside the [manifest.yml](manifest.yml) within the pycarsapi-v1 application you'll see how this file guides the `push` by specifying how the app should be be deployed.
+If you take a look inside the [manifest.yml](manifest.yml) within the pycarsapi application you'll see how this file guides the `push` by specifying how the app should be be deployed.
 In this case it specifies the application a name, assigns it a random route to avoid duplication and specifies which services it needs.
 For it to work properly, make sure you keep `postgresql` as the database service name as the application is expecting a service with this name to be available in the space when deploying.

-Finally, to run the pycarsapi-v1 microservice, simply 'push' it to the Cloud Foundry...
+Finally, to run the pycarsapi microservice, simply 'push' it to the Cloud Foundry...

 ````bash
 $ cf push
 ````

 Cloud Foundry will upload all the files in the directory to Pivotal Web Services which will then deploy the application using the standard Python buildpack.
-Once deployed, the application's endpoint address will be given to you (look for something like `urls: pycarsapi-v1-mystery-machine.cfapps.io`).
+Once deployed, the application's endpoint address will be given to you (look for something like `urls: pycarsapi-mystery-machine.cfapps.io`).

 If you `curl -X GET http://<your url here>/cars` you should see a response containing a list of vehicle manufacturers similar to the one below...